Event Policies for Syslogs and Traps

 • Maskable under a parent device's event.
 This type of event is masked on a child device only when a maskable event occurs on the parent device.

-• If you have assigned a Category to this event, SL1 will mask this event when it occurs on a child device and an event that has been defined as masked occurs on its parent device.
+• If you have assigned a Category to this event, Skylar One will mask this event when it occurs on a child device and an event that has been defined as masked occurs on its parent device.
 The masked event must have the same Category as the maskable event.
-For more details on event categories, see the section on event correlation.

-• If you have not assigned a Category to this event, when a masked event that is not assigned to a Category occurs on the parent device SL1 will search all children devices and mask all events that have been defined as maskable and are not assigned to a Category.
-For more details on event categories, see the section on event correlation.
+• If you have not assigned a Category to this event, when a masked event that is not assigned to a Category occurs on the parent device, Skylar One will search all children devices and mask all events that have been defined as maskable and are not assigned to a Category.

 • The maskable events will not appear on the Events page.
 They will be nested under the parent event.